shayanqadri1803/Economic-Data-Analysis-using-FRED-and-Pandas/README.md

 #### **Comparison of Unemployment and Participation Rates**
 The final section of the code involves comparing unemployment rates with labor force participation rates for specific states, such as New York, over a defined time period.
 This comparison is visualized using a dual-axis plot, where unemployment rates are plotted on one axis and participation rates on the other.
 This allows for a nuanced understanding of the relationship between these two economic indicators.

-#### **Conclusion**
-Overall, the code provides a detailed and methodical approach to analyzing economic data from the FRED API.
-It demonstrates how to retrieve, process, and visualize data on critical economic indicators, offering valuable insights into state-level economic conditions in the U.S. The use of interactive and dynamic plots enhances the analytical depth, making the findings more accessible and engaging.